Adding Website Images & Image SEO

 You can’t have a great website without photos.
 They are too important to provide clients with what they are looking for and provide a great user experience.

-They make your website more engaging, pleasing and useful to a user.
+They make your website more engaging, pleasing and helpful to a user.

 I use WPRocket for this task and include this plugin with all my website maintenance plans.
 It’s a fantastic WordPress cache plugin for many speed-related tasks.